 - John Moe of Elbow Lake, Minnesota.
 His watch was found in Lamphere’s possession.

-- Benjamin Carling of Chicago, Illinois, was last seen by his wife in 1907 after telling her that he was going to La Porte to secure an investment with a rich widow.
-He had with him $1,000 from an insurance company and had borrowed money from several investors as well.
-In June 1908 his widow was able to identify his remains from La Porte’s Pauper’s cemetery by the contour of his skull and three missing teeth
+- Benjamin Carling of Chicago, Illinois, was last seen by his wife in 1907 after telling her that he was going to La Porte to secure an investment with a wealthy widow.
+He had with him $1,000 from an insurance company and had borrowed money from several investors.
+In June 1908, his widow was able to identify his remains from La Porte’s Pauper’s cemetery by the contour of his skull and three missing teeth

-Some of these were most certainly additional victims, though they were never proven.
+Some of these were most undoubtedly additional victims, though they were never proven.

-- Christie Hilkven of Dovre, Wisconsin, who sold his farm and came to La Porte in 1906.
+- Christie Hilkven of Dovre, Wisconsin, sold his farm and came to La Porte in 1906.

-- Chares Neiburg, a 28-year-old Scandinavian immigrant who lived in Philadelphia, told friends that he was going to visit Gunness in June 1906 and never came back — he had been working for a saloon keeper and took $500 with him.
+- Chares Neiburg, a 28-year-old Scandinavian immigrant who lived in Philadelphia, told friends that he would visit Gunness in June 1906 and never came back — he had been working for a saloon keeper and took $500 with him.

 - John H. McJunkin of Coraopolis (near Pittsburgh) left his wife in December 1906 after corresponding with a La Porte woman.

-- Olaf Jensen, a Norwegian immigrant of Carroll, Indiana, wrote his relatives in 1906 he was going to marry a wealthy widow at La Porte.
+- Olaf Jensen, a Norwegian immigrant of Carroll, Indiana, wrote his relatives in 1906 he would marry a wealthy widow at La Porte.